 Cynics have heard the sentiment before, but Paddington is not just another member of the so-called Hollywood elite preaching a message of love and equality to people who refuse to hear it.
-For one thing, he is actually not from California but rather darkest Peru (a common mix-up).
+For one thing, he is actually not from California but rather, darkest Peru (a common mix-up).
 Second, he is a bear.
-These two things should suggest that this he was never groomed to be in show business and boasts an upbringing with outsider appeal that some folks seem to need in their icons today.
-Paddington is an individual with everyman likability, the kind of bear you feel like you could really just grab a jar of marmalade with.
+These two things should suggest that he was never groomed to be in show business.
+Paddington boasts an upbringing with outsider appeal that some folks seem to desire in their icons today.
+He is an individual with everyman likability, the kind of bear you feel like you could really just grab a jar of marmalade with.
 His charisma demands an audience; his message, an open mind.
 (Furthermore, his unique shape would also help to dismantle Hollywood’s unrealistic beauty standards, however this is not germane to today’s argument.)

 While it is important to understand the effects Paddington’s inclusion at the Oscars would have on us as moral students of the world, one must also consider what presenting could do for his career.
 The kind of regnant exposure afforded by the national platform of an awards show is significant for any struggling character actor like Paddington, who despite years in the business is only just tasting success at this late stage (consider: Ann Dowd?).
-It is a sad truth that Paddington has, up until recently, usually only registered to Americans as “that bear” from “that book” and is not considered a household name like other bears such as Corduroy or Winnie or actors suc has Judy Greer and Dylan Baker.
-With the spotlight finally on him, the Oscars would offer an opportunity for Paddington to show his versatile side.
-Perhaps he can sing, or strike a mean red carpet pose, or excel at light banter with Alfred Molina.
+It is a sad truth that Paddington has, up until recently, usually only registered to Americans as “that bear” from “that book” and is not considered a household name like other bears such as Corduroy or Winnie or other character actors such as Judy Greer and Dylan Baker.
+With the spotlight finally on Paddington, the Oscars would offer an opportunity for him to show his versatile side.
+Perhaps he can sing, or strike a mean red carpet pose, or excel at light banter with co-presenter Saoirse Ronan.
 There are elements of Paddington we do not know yet, to both his detriment and ours, which an awards show could happily draw out.

 And lest we forget, while Paddington is sadly not nominated this time, other notable bears have even gone on to win Academy Awards in years past.
 Pixar’s Brave, a movie that’s literally about why humans don’t respect bears, won Best Animated Feature in 2012.
 Toy Story 3, a well-known film featuring a villainous bear who smelled of strawberries, won in 2010.
 The 2017 winner Zootopia also featured a bear somewhere, I think, maybe as a cop or a security guard or something?
 There was definitely a bear in it.

-Finally… look.
-I didn’t want to have to play this card, but the Academy also let Ted present.
+Finally… look, I didn’t want to have to play this card, but the Academy also let Ted present.
 Ted.
 Ted is filthy.
-He is a foul-mouthed, quasi-racist, semi-homophobic bigot of a bear and has done more bad for the ursine species than good.
+He is a foul-mouthed, quasi-racist, semi-homophobic bigot of a bear and has done more bad for the ursine species than Yogi Bear’s picnic-basket crime spree in the early ’60s.
 His damage must be erased, and Paddington is, without any hyperbole, the very essence of purity and innocence without whom the world would lose all warmth.
-If Ted can be allowed to tread the hallowed footlights of Los Angeles’ most well-renowned location, the Dolby Theatre™, Paddington should indisputably be allowed to follow suit, especially since he is compatible with any number of possible presenters and his appearance would not, like Ted, be predicated on bringing Mark Wahlberg.
+If Ted can be allowed to tread the hallowed footlights of Los Angeles’ most well-renowned location the Dolby Theatre™, Paddington should indisputably be allowed to follow suit, especially since he is compatible with any number of possible presenters and his appearance would not, like Ted, be predicated on bringing Mark Wahlberg.
 (However, even for all his faults, Ted still broke boundaries, and although he is not indicative of the kind of bear we would like to see at the Oscars, consider this indisputable fact: The correct Best Picture winner was announced at 100 percent of the Oscar ceremonies where a bear has presented.
 At ceremonies where a bear did not present, the chances of the right Best Picture winner being named drop to a staggeringly low 98.86 percent.)

 What Paddington lacks in human anatomy, he makes up for in spirit, charm, and box-office bankability.
 His decency and tenderness are necessary hugs in a sea of cold shoulder blades.
 He would look so cute in a tux.
 It would frankly be nothing short of criminal to exclude Paddington Bear from a celebration of the wonder of film, when his film is perhaps the most wondrous we’ve seen so far this year.
 So if the Oscars truly want to modernize and evolve, the Academy should at the very least consider expanding its focus to include the breakout species that have made an impact on films that year.
 Except the fish-man from Shape of Water, who is disgusting and whom I do not want anywhere near the awards for any reason whatsoever.